dut-laowang/PCLMM/README.md

  ![Our framework for this paper.](https://github.com/dut-laowang/PCLMM/blob/main/figure/P8.PNG)

 # Dataset
+We have uploaded the original link of the video corresponding to each annotation in the file **data/ Annotation_Link**.
+Some links have been marked as "privacy limitation" due to copyright issues.

 The PCLMM dataset can be downloaded at https://doi.org/10.5281/zenodo.13710863

 PCLMM - 715 annotated videos from chinese platform Bilibili

 You can download the dataset `Annotation.csv` for detailed annotation.

+The collection of this dataset follows Bilibili's Developer Agreement and Privacy Policy, with all data sourced from publicly available Bilibili video links.
+Please comply with Bilibili's relevant usage regulations when using this dataset to avoid any negative impact on the platform's services.

 # Code
 The main code has been open-sourced.
 The video modality feature extraction is in `video_extract`, audio modality feature extraction is in `audio_extract`, facial expression feature extraction is in `face_extract`, and text is in `text_extract`.
 The multimodal fusion uses MHCA in the `model` folder.
 # Cite